alifeee/openbenches-train-sign/transformer/README.md

 A local resident for 58 years
 she loved this park.
 ```

+## Cache

+The scripts save the feed to a cache, and update it if the cache is older than the feed's [TTL](https://www.rssboard.org/rss-specification).

+## Connect to web

 Here is an example nginx config.
 When debugging, running `sudo strace -f -e trace=file -p $(pidof fcgiwrap)` will display all attempts to do things by `fastcgi`, which is very helpful.